Badoc: Minor Basilica of Saint John the Baptist

 Also known as Badoc Basilica, St. John the Baptist Parish Church was constructed in 1591 and was once a chapel under the jurisdiction of Sinait.
 It was formally recognized as a parish in 1714 with St. John the Baptist as patron saint.
 The baroque church made of stone blocks and brick tiles is credited to Reverend Father Valentin Blovide.
 It was occupied by the Sambals during the revolution headed by Andres Malong in 1660–61.

 The celebrated Philippine painter Juan Luna was baptized in Badoc Church on 27 October 1857.
 At present, the church houses the miraculous statue of the Blessed Virgin Mary venerated under the title Virgin of Miracles, crowned by Catholic bishops in 1980, and was granted a Canonical coronation by Pope Francis on 31 May 2018.
 On November 30, 2018, the parish was elevated to the level of a Minor Basilica.
 The elevation rites took place on February 5, 2019.

+Floating Cottages at La Virgen Milagrosa

+Another tourist attraction of this place is the floating cottage that is made out of bamboos and hays, with plastic drums as its floaters.
+Rentals for the floating cottages are about P500 for every 4 hours, and P100 for every one-hour extension.
+15-20 persons are the maximum capacity per floating cottage.

+Badoc Island

+Badoc Island is an uninhabited island located about 1 kilometre (0.62 mi) off the shore of Barangay Pagsanahan in Badoc, Ilocos Norte, Philippines.
+The island is a popular surfing spot in northern Philippines.

+Beaches

+There are five popular public beaches in Badoc.